-- Reduce risk 1.7 (data quality) to a corporate level. - Approve the new version of risk 2.6 (infrastructure) with its updated score and comprehensive action list. - Continue to monitor the long-term issue of Airwave and maintain dialogue with the Home Office and the Airwave replacement program.

 All other risk scores remain unchanged.
+The committee agreed to: Reduce risk 1.7 (data quality) to a corporate level.
+Approve the new version of risk 2.6 (infrastructure) with its updated score and comprehensive action list.
+Continue to monitor the long-term issue of Airwave and maintain dialogue with the Home Office and the Airwave replacement program. / in other new coores remain unonangoui All other risk scores remain unchanged.

-The committee received assurance on:

-The robustness of the 2025/26 Digital program plan and were encouraged by the early quantifiable results from the AI and Automation pilots.

-The Al Policy review was deferred to July 2025, pending incorporation of updated NHSE guidance.
+Assurance: The committee received assurance on: The robustness of the 2025/26 Digital program plan and were encouraged by the early quantifiable results from the AI and Automation pilots.
+The AI Policy review was deferred to July 2025, pending incorporation of updated NHSE guidance.